 Personal income tax

-Maine collects income taxes from its residents utilizing four tax brackets.
+Maine collects income taxes from its residents utilizing three tax brackets.

 For single taxpayers, they are:

 - No tax on first $5,199 of taxable income.

 - 6 percent on taxable income between $5,200 and $20,899.

 - 7.95 percent on taxable income of $20,900 and more.

 For married taxpayers filing joint returns, they are:

 - No tax on first $10,449 of taxable income.